Nowadays, you can get a website up and running in a few minutes. But there’s a difference between a website being live

 Short sentences are easier to read.

 Don’t bombard visitors with big chunks of text.
 They won’t know where to start reading and won’t be able to digest your content.

 Mix it up.
 If you need a long sentence, follow it with a short one.
 Variety helps.

 4. Try shorter paragraphs

 Use paragraph breaks to your advantage.
-It’s okay to write longer paragraphs, but I like to keep my homepage paragraphs to a few sentences.
+It’s okay to write longer paragraphs, but we recommend keeping homepage paragraphs to a few sentences.